 Step 1: Drawing and Masking

 I roughly blocked everything in, having to extend the top height by about a fifth to compensate for different aspect ratios between the reference photo and the working surface.
-Or, it didn’t quite fit so I fudged it.
+Well, to be honest it didn’t quite fit so I fudged it.

-Once the drawing showed some possibilities.
-I took my #6 Synthetic, sloshed it in the water and shook it out.
+Once the drawing showed some possibilities, I took my #6 synthetic brush, sloshed it in the water, and shook it out.
 I opened an older bottle of Incredible White Mask frisket I had, removed the “clot” that had skinned over inside, stirred it and proceeded to pick out background trees that I would leave white with the frisket.
 I applied mask to the outlines of the foreground tree, and used a Grafix Incredible Nib with the frisket to add some texture to either side of the tree base.

-OK, so the reference thumbnail I had was shot in the winter.
-It was all grays and browns.
-And there was no light source to speak of.
+So the reference thumbnail I had was shot in the winter.
+It was all grays and browns, and there was no light source to speak of.
 It was one of those bright gray days.
 I decided to push the season back a bit so there was a bit of green and the autumnal colors were still in evidence.
 And then I asked the light to come in from stage right at a low angle, which it quite appropriately proved to do.

 Using my 1 1/2″ flat wash brush I mixed up several different puddles of pure color: Cerulean Blue, Dioxazine Purple, Burnt Sienna, and Sap Green.
 I then prepared smaller puddles of Alizarin Crimson, Cadmium Orange, and Permanent Rose.

-Using the wide flat brush again I picked up some sap green and laid it across the middle ground through the foreground.
+Using the wide flat brush again I picked up some Sap Green and laid it across the middle-ground through to the foreground.

-Using the beveled handle of my 1″ wash brush, I scratched some saplings in the background, brush into the middle ground, and leaf shapes in the foreground.
+Using the beveled handle of my 1″ wash brush, I scratched some saplings in the background, bushes in the middle-ground, and leaf shapes in the foreground.
 I also blotted a few foreground areas to keep some highlights.

 Step 3: Trees of Doom